imwiththou/a-space-for-brain-dump/README.md

+# README

-# a-space-for-brain-dump
+##  a-space-for-brain-dump

- the next phase of brain dumpping, brand new with Ruby
+The next phase of brain dumpping, brand new with Ruby

+This README would normally document whatever steps are necessary to get the application up and running.

+Things you may want to cover:

+* Ruby version

+* System dependencies

+* Configuration

+* Database creation

+* Database initialization

+* How to run the test suite

+* Services (job queues, cache servers, search engines, etc.)

+* Deployment instructions

+* ...